New Boiler Options - Which new boiler should I go for?

-If you have arrived at this blog, then chances are your old boiler has thrown the towel by running up repair costs or constantly misbehaving.
-So now you are pondering your new boiler options, and are currently in the process of choosing an installer.
-With over thirty years’ experience in the domestic boiler market, B T Morgan Heating Engineers can offer the best impartial advice to make sure you replace that bad boy and help you decipher your new boiler options.
-When replacing your old boiler you need to identify what type of boiler you have currently installed.
-Basically, this will be one of these three options:
+When thinking about New Boiler Options, your old boiler has probably thrown the towel by running up repair costs and constantly misbehaving.
+Now you might be considering your new boiler options, and are currently in the process of choosing an installer.
+With over thirty years’ experience in the domestic boiler market, B T Morgan Heating Engineers can offer the best impartial advice to make sure you replace that bad boy and help you with your new boiler options.
+When replacing your old boiler you need to identify what type of boiler you have currently installed because this will be one of these three options:

-Commonly known as regular boiler, this boiler will consist of a wall or floor mounted boiler, including back boilers and these will incorporate a boiler, Hot Water cylinder, Cold water storage tank and a cold water expansion tank (a small top up tank usually in the attic, but bear in mind, this is the least efficient system.
+Commonly known as regular boiler, an open vent boiler can be wall-mounted or floor standing.
+They include the boiler itself, a Hot Water cylinder, a Cold water storage tank and a cold water expansion tank which is usually kept in the attic, but bear in mind, this is the least efficient system.

-System boilers are a pressurised system, it is very similar to the open vent or regular boiler except the expansion tank or top up tank is replaced with an expansion vessel and a mains filling kit (also known as a filling loop), with a pressure gauge on the front as well but compared to regular boilers, they're a little more efficient.
+System boilers are a pressurised system, and are very similar to the open vent boilers.
+Their main point of difference is that the expansion tank is replaced with an expansion vessel and a mains filling kit (also known as a filling loop).
+They'll normally have a pressure gauge on the front as well but compared to regular boilers, they're a little more efficient.

-Combination boilers are stand-alone units, no hot water cylinder, no cold feed tanks, heating and hot water are pressurised and supply heating and instant hot water on demand (so no hot water storage), most efficient system type.
+Combination boilers are stand-alone units.
+They have no hot water cylinder or cold feed tanks.
+The heating and hot water are pressurised, and are able to supply heating and instant hot water on demand, so there's no need for water storage.
+Most efficient system type.

 Combination Boilers are only suitable for flats or small dwellings with one bathroom or one shower: FALSE

-Combination Boilers come in various sizes, these sizes are in Kilowatt output from small, medium, large/extra-large.
-If you add on storage combination Boilers Extra Large Plus, there are solutions for up to 5 Bedroom properties with 3 Bathrooms, including 2 showers.
-Above 5 Bedrooms and 3 Bathrooms we recommend that you take advice from a Heating professional who will design a bespoke solution.
+Combination Boilers come in various sizes that are measured in Kilowatts, and their output ranges from small, medium, large/extra-large.
+However, if you add on storage combination Boilers Extra Large Plus, there are solutions for up to 5 Bedroom properties with 3 Bathrooms, including 2 showers.
+For anthing above 5 Bedrooms and 3 Bathrooms, we would recommend that you take advice from a Heating professional who can design a bespoke solution.

 New Boiler options Combi (Small)